Fuji Mountain Guides

 Dietary Restrictions and Snacks

-Mountain huts on Mt.
-Fuji will only have traditional Japanese food available, such as udon noodles, various rice bowl options, miso soup etc. If we are informed in advanced of your dietary needs, our guides can carry vegetarian or vegan curry packs up with them for your dinner.
+Mt.
+Fuji's mountain huts only have traditional Japanese food available such as udon noodles, various rice bowl options, miso soup, etc. If you tell us your dietary needs in advance, our guides can carry up vegetarian or vegan curry packs for your dinner.

-You will need snacks for munching on throughout the day.
-Buying snacks at a mountain hut is an option but they are overpriced and infrequent at times.
-We suggest bringing crackers, candy bars, jerky, chips, cookies, trail mix, fruits, energy bars, and hard candies.
+You will need snacks to munch on throughout the day.
+While you can buy snacks at the mountain huts, purchasing them in advance is the more cost-effective and reliable option.
+We suggest bringing crackers, candy bars, jerky, chips, cookies, trail mix, fruit, energy bars, and hard candies.
 Include some salty snacks to replenish lost salts.

 Sign up for travel inspiration and information about Mt.
 Fuji